 The Olive Arts Collective is a grass roots initiative and a collaborative group comprised of people who love to create visual art in all its forms.
 Our key objectives are to provide a place of safety, acceptance and hospitality and we believe that this creates an environment for creativity to be nurtured and developed.
 Participation, creative exploration, empowerment, compassion, diversity and respect for each other underpins this space and the artworks are the creative expressions of these key values.
 Our aim is to encourage the emergence of this creativity.

 All are welcome in this creative space.
-Many of our artists are regular visitors to our Olive Way drop in centre and some reside in local supported residential services such as Brunswick Lodge and Stewart Lodge.Our two lead artists Geoff Falk and Phil Kreveld support us by making art and facilitating our individual and collective artistic journeys.
-Alongside are three dedicated volunteers from the BUC ARTS committee (Ann Soo, Leanne Salau and Tim Hoffmann) holding the space so that creativity and originality can flourish.
+Many of our artists are regular visitors to our Olive Way drop in centre and some reside in Stewart Lodge and Brunswick Lodge, local supported residential services.
+Graeme Galloway and Phil Kreveld, our two lead artists support us by making art and facilitating our individual and collective artistic journeys.
+Alongside are Ann Soo and Leanne Salau, two dedicated volunteers from the BUC ARTS committee, who the space so that creativity and originality can flourish.

 When do we meet?